Codecademy/docs/content/javascript/concepts/regexp/regexp.md

 ---
 Title: 'RegExp'
-Description: 'The RegExp object is used for matching strings with Regular Expressions.
-A Regular Expression is a special string, called a pattern, that uses various character sequences to define the characteristics to match a character sequence within another string.
-A RegExp object can also have flags set along with a pattern to change how matches are performed.
-There are two methods of creating a RegExp object.
-The first method is literal notation using slashes to delimit the pattern, followed by any flags.
-The second method uses the RegExp constructor which takes the pattern as the first argument and any flags as the second. javascript // Using literal notation let re1 = /foo?/i; // Using RegExp constructor'
+Description: 'The RegExp object is used for matching strings with Regular Expressions, which is a special string pattern that uses various character sequences to match a character sequence or pattern in other strings.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'